DSFans2014/volcano/docs/user-guide/how_to_use_vnpu.md

 ---

-### 1. Mindcluster mode
+### 1. MindCluster mode

 **Description**:

 The initial version of [MindCluster](https://gitcode.com/Ascend/mind-cluster)—the official Ascend cluster scheduling add-on—required custom modifications and recompilation of Volcano.
 Furthermore, it was limited to Volcano release1.7 and release1.9, which complicated its use and restricted access to newer Volcano features.

-To address this, we have integrated its core scheduling logic for Ascend vNPU into Volcano's native device-share plugin，which is designed specifically for scheduling and sharing heterogeneous resources like GPUs and NPUs.
+To address this, we have integrated its core scheduling logic for Ascend vNPU into Volcano's native device-share plugin, which is designed specifically for scheduling and sharing heterogeneous resources like GPUs and NPUs.
 This integration provides seamless access to vNPU capabilities through the procedure below, while maintaining full compatibility with the latest Volcano features.

 **Use case**: